-Let's meet up virtually: UX Research Meetup & Event Guide May 2022
+Let's meet up virtually: UX Research Meetup & Event Guide February 2023

 This guide focuses on pure UX Research events and doesn’t include general UX events on purpose.
 Also, we focused on events that are primarily held in English.
 Most of the included meetups are free, but we also added some announced events with a comparatively low fee and specific UX Research conferences.